demisto/content/Packs/EWS/Integrations/SecurityAndCompliance/README.md

 ## Known Limitations

 * Security and compliance integrations do not support Security and compliance on-premise.
-* Each security and compliance command creates a PSSession (PowerShell session).
+* Each security and compliance command creates an IPS-Session (PowerShell session).
 The security and compliance PowerShell limits the number of concurrent sessions to 3.
 Since this affects the behavior of multiple playbooks running concurrently it we recommend that you retry failed tasks when using the integration commands in playbooks.
 * Proxies are not supported due to a Microsoft [limitation](https://github.com/PowerShell/PowerShell/issues/9721).
 * Due to a Microsoft limitation, you can perform a search and purge operation on a maximum of 50,000 mailboxes.
 To work around this limitation, configure multiple instances of the integration each with different permission filtering so that the number of mailboxes in each instance does not exceed 50,000.
 * A maximum of 10 items per mailbox can be removed at one time, due to a Microsoft [limitiation](https://docs.microsoft.com/en-us/microsoft-365/compliance/search-for-and-delete-messages-in-your-organization?view=o365-worldwide#before-you-begin).